wahlstedtw/ADAM/README.md

-# AD-account-automation
+# AD Account Automation Tool

-This tool was created to automate the lifecycle of a Microsoft Active directory account.
+This tool was created to automate the lifecycle of a Microsoft active directory account.
 Written in powershell it has functions such as Create, Update and Delete.
 It takes a csv as input and is meant to be run as a scheduled task.

 Synopsis: